shreyasarker/Datacamp-Learning-2025/03-data-manipulation-with-pandas/README.md

   - Fill in missing values and sum values with pivot tables

 ### 📊 Slicing and Indexing DataFrames
+Indexes are supercharged row and column names.
+Learn how they can be combined with slicing for powerful DataFrame subsetting.

 - Explicit indexes
   - Setting and removing indexes